 Bryce L. Friedman is a Partner in the Firm’s Litigation Department.
-He concentrates on representing clients in complex commercial disputes and in responding to allegations of fraud.
+He concentrates on representing clients in trials and arbitrations and in responding to allegations of fraud.

 Bryce also regularly represents clients in responding to whistleblowers’ allegations of fraud, including False Claims Act violations.
 He assists clients with investigations of such allegations and litigates False Claims Act (FCA) claims when necessary.
-Bryce has achieved dismissal with no payment of a series of FCA whistleblower litigations including: cases in Houston, Texas and New Orleans, Louisiana arising out of the National Flood Insurance Program; cases in Buffalo, New York against financial institutions arising from the Medicare Secondary Payer Act; a case in San Diego, California against a major bank relating to the 2008 financial crisis.
-Bryce achieved a favorable resolution for the City of New York of a multibillion-dollar False Claims Act suit brought by the United States Attorney for the Southern District of New York alleging health care fraud just days before trial.
+Bryce has achieved dismissal with no payment of a series of FCA whistleblower litigations including: cases in Houston, Texas and New Orleans, Louisiana arising out of the National Flood Insurance Program; cases in Buffalo, New York against financial institutions arising from the Medicare Secondary Payor Act; and a case in San Diego, California against a major bank relating to the 2008 financial crisis.
+Bryce achieved a favorable resolution just days before trial for the City of New York of a multibillion-dollar False Claims Act suit brought by the United States Attorney for the Southern District of New York alleging health care fraud.

 Bryce has litigated extensively in bankruptcy court and tried contested matters for both debtors and creditors.
-He represented the objecting creditors who defeated confirmation of ACandS, Inc.’s Chapter 11 plan of reorganization.
-He also represented Motor Coach Industries in achieving confirmation of its contested Chapter 11 plan of reorganization.
 Bryce’s clients regularly call on him to assist in managing crises and unusual events pre-litigation.
 Such engagements often involve personnel issues, potential data breaches and theft of information, financial reporting, regulatory inquiries and unexpected product or business failures in the business and professional services, consumer products, financial services and transportation industries.

 Bryce received his B.A., cum laude, from Dartmouth College in 1994.
 He graduated from Columbia University School of Law in 1997, where he was a Harlan Fiske Stone Scholar.
 Prior to joining the Firm, he served as a law clerk for the late United States District Judge Shirley Wohl Kram in the Southern District of New York.